 - Don’t add cream – not even a drop.

-- Onion, garlic and oil are unnecessary.
+- Onion, garlic, oil, butter, parsley are unnecessary.

 - Pecorino or Parmigiano cheese?
 The tradition calls for Pecorino Romano.